Intel-bigdata/SSM/docs/ssm-deployment-guide.md

    If you want to add more agents while keeping the SSM service online, you can run the following command on Smart Server.

    `./bin/start-agent.sh [--host .. --config ..]`

-   `--debug` can be used to debug smart agent.

    `--help` `-h` Show the usage information.